ikitcheng/python_pkg_nb_pytest_template/README.md

 [pytest]
 pythonpath = . my_pkg
 ```
 This allows pytest to locate module files in `my_pkg`.
 In the test files, you would still need to import your scripts prefixed with the package name.
 You may now run `python -m pytest` or `pytest` in the root directory.
+If the root directory is also a package itself (i.e. there is an `__init__.py` file) and it contains modules, then in your test files you could use relative imports (e.g. using `..moduleName`).

 To invoke `main.py`, run `python my_pkg/main.py` in the root.